 Leading Edge

-Leading Edge aims to improve the gender diversity of life sciences faculty in the United States.
+Leading Edge aims to increase gender diversity among life sciences faculty in the United States.
 It is a grassroots initiative; by early career scientists, for early career scientists.
-The Leading Edge Fellows program provides women and non-binary postdocs with

 Many Leading Edge Fellows also work together to develop public resources to demystify aspects of the hidden curriculum and initiate discussion around major issues in the scientific ecosystem.
 Peer-reviewed publications, blog posts, and slide decks emerging from Leading Edge collaborations are available on the Resources page.